SeyeAnalytics/NorthWInd-DataBase/README.md

 ### Skills Demonstrated

-The following PowerBI features were incorporated
+The following SQL features were incorporated

 -Subquery